Right to Review Records

 - state the reason(s) for challenging the portion(s) of the record so identified; and state the remedy sought (i.e., the addition, alteration, or deletion of specific information under challenge).

 The written challenge shall be maintained as part of the record or file in question until the hearing has been concluded.

-- The hearing may be in person, or in the case of a hybrid student, may be held via telephone or video meeting.
+- The hearing may be in person, or in the case of a hybrid, EJD, or blended learning student, may be held via telephone or video meeting.

-- The hearing is conducted by the Dean or his or her designee.
+- The hearing is conducted by the Dean or their designee.

 - The hearing is granted within 15 working days after the request is received.